Did They Think We Wouldn’t Notice?

 As documented on Forfeiture That Wasn’t, the district court put its “own” fact-gathering on the record—“just for the record”—then carried that extra-record timeline into the written order (“As noted on the record…”) and relied on it in the analysis.

-So I did what this system quietly assumes most people won’t do: I checked how often an “independent/own investigation” issue gets brushed aside as forfeited.
+So I did what this system quietly assumes most people won’t do: I checked the Minnesota State Law Library to see how often an “independent/own investigation” issue gets brushed aside as forfeited.
 The results were shocking.
 It happened exactly once: in our case!

 (For our documented examples, see the Justice-Denied pages on Forfeiture That Wasn’t and Independent Investigations — By The Numbers.)